Nasiraei/pft-radial-mri-magma-2025/README.md

 - Standard libraries only (no external dependencies)
 - A C++ build environment (e.g., `g++`, `clang`, or MSVC)

+## 🚀 Usage
+This standalone module implements the Hankel transform component of PFT reconstruction.
+It does not perform full image reconstruction on its own.
+Instead, it can be:

+Reviewed to understand the Hankel transform algorithm

+Integrated into your own reconstruction pipeline

+Adapted for use in other non-Cartesian MRI applications

+✍️ Note: The current version is lightly documented.
+Additional comments and examples will be added in future updates.

+## 📜 Citation
+If you use this code in your research or build upon it, please cite the following:

+Fatemeh Rastegar Jooybari, Ali Aghaeifar, Elham Mohammadi, Klaus Scheffler, Abbas Nasiraei Moghaddam Polar Fourier Transform in Practice: Its Efficiency and Characteristics in Reconstructing Radially Acquired MRI Images.
+MAGMA – Magnetic Resonance Materials in Physics, Biology and Medicine, 2025.
+DOI: 10.1007/s10334-025-01284-w

+## 🛡 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this code for **academic and non-commercial research purposes**, with proper attribution.

+> **Note**: This license does **not** grant any rights under any patent.
+> The underlying method is protected by **US Patent No. US9835708B2 **.
+> For patent licensing (especially for commercial use), please contact the corresponding author.

+## 📬 Contact
+For questions or collaboration inquiries, please contact: nasiraei@aut.ac.ir

 ### 🔧 Example compilation:

 ```bash